k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ```

 **Running the k2spach.sh Script**
 You can create multiple Fabric spaces on your server.
 To do so, use the `k2space.sh` script as shown here.

-On some Linux systems, you may need to prefix the command with `sudo`.
+ > On some Linux systems, you may need to prefix the command with `sudo`.

 ```bash
  ./k2space.sh create [--profile=profile-name] spacename
 ```

 You can omit passing in a `-- profile` parameter to use the default profile, 'studio'.
-On some Linux systems, you may need to prefix the command with `sudo`.

 ```bash
  ./k2space.sh create spacename